 - Do you have any hidden talents?

-I know judo, karate, tae-kwon-do, jujitsu and other oriental words.
+I know judo, karate, tae-kwon-do, jujitsu and other Asian words.
 But seriously, I can juggle, spin a pen around my thumb, and pronounce the entire English alphabet as a single word.

 - What is your most embarrassing moment?